YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/typeplay/README.md

 It actually is a necessity to make `move` polymorphic.
-Provided that value constructors (like `Forward`) of `move` have arguments, and we need to transport the arguments between the logic domain and the functional domain, and that values in these domains have distinct types, we must let  value constructors of `move` to have polymorphic  argument type.
+Provided that value constructors (like `Forward`) of `move` have arguments, and we need to transport the arguments between the logic domain and the function domain, and that values in these domains have distinct types, we must let  value constructors of `move` to have polymorphic  argument type.